Super Rugby Aotearoa: Blues take down Chiefs to continue winning streak

 Watching Barrett's strike sail through the posts sparked the Blues into life late in the second half.
 From there, the All Blacks playmaker nailed a penalty after shifting from fullback to first five-eighth and the Blues then played with much more freedom as they opened space for Mark Telea to put the result beyond doubt in the right-hand corner.

-Patrick Tuipulotu led the Blues brilliantly once more with dominant hits and offloads while Caleb Clarke looked dangerous with every touch, but the most pleased man in Waikato Stadium will be Leon MacDonald after his side again showed the desired composure to complete their sixth win in a row.
+Patrick Tuipulotu led the Blues brilliantly once more with dominant hits and offloads and Hoskins Sotutu impressed again from No 8.
+Caleb Clarke looked dangerous with every touch, but the most pleased man in Waikato Stadium will be Leon MacDonald after his side again showed the desired composure to complete their sixth win in a row.

 As it was last week in their victory over the Hurricanes at Eden Park, the Blues defence in the second half was superb.